At The Analysis Factor, we are on a mission to help researchers improve their statistical skills so they can do amazing research.

 There is also a stage beyond these where the mathematical statisticians dwell.
 But that stage is required for such a tiny fraction of data analysis projects, we’re going to ignore that one for now.

 If you try to master the skill of “statistical analysis” as a whole, it’s going to be overwhelming.

 And honestly, you’ll never finish.
 It’s too big of a field.

 But if you can work through these stages, you’ll find you can learn and do just about any statistical analysis you need to.

-(An aside: you will not be able to do this in the week you have left to finish your dissertation or submit your conference abstract.
-It takes years).
+- You will not be able to work your way through these stages in the week you have left to finish your dissertation or submit your conference abstract.
+It takes years.

 The Three Components at Each Stage

 If you were only interested in learning statistics as an intellectual exercise, you could work through these stages simply by increasing your statistical knowledge.

 But we data analysts have two more things to master at each stage: data analysis skills and software skills.

 Both are vitally important.
 It’s very common for someone’s knowledge to be a bit ahead of their data analysis and software skills, simply because they took a lot of stats classes.